lgc13/LucasCosta_portfolio/react/React-Tutorial/README.md

 # [Day 2](./Day2)

 - Review 'About me' apps, and live demo
-- Styling
-- Conditional rendering
-- Lists and keys
+- Styling, Conditional rendering, and Lists
-- Class component
+- Class components
 - State
 - Lifecycle of a component
 - Lifting state up